Polarishq/nova-cli/README.md

 ## Usage

 If you haven't already, [sign up or log in][nova] to obtain your Splunk Nova API credentials to get started.

-### Binaries

-We may also have have binaries for download on the [latest release](https://github.com/splunknova/nova-cli/releases/latest).
-Shout out on [slack](http://community.splunknova.com) if you need a particular binary!

 ### Credentials